stevewgh/TinyAggregate/README.md

 # TinyAggregate
-A Tiny Domain Driven Design (DDD) Aggregate

-Aggregate designed to simplify development when using an [event sourcing pattern](https://martinfowler.com/eaaDev/EventSourcing.html).
+A Tiny Domain Driven Design (DDD) Aggregate base class and interfaces which are designed to simplify development when using an [event sourcing pattern](https://martinfowler.com/eaaDev/EventSourcing.html).

+### Highlights
-* Visitor pattern to apply Domain Events to the Aggregate
+* No magic!
+Events are applied to the aggregate using the Visitor pattern
+* Auto wiring of event handling by the `Aggregate<TVisitor>` class
-* Consistent event handling (applying them and replaying when loading an aggregate)
+* Consistent event handling (applying and replaying events)
 * Uncommited events allow unit testing of the aggregate by asserting the events produced by the aggregate
 * Version numbers allows easy concurrency checks when integrating with Event stores

 ## Getting started
-Get TinyAggregate from NuGet
 ```
 Install-Package TinyAggregate
 ```